phaggio/weather-dashboard/README.md

 * Most recent 8 city searches are saved in the 'Recent cities' section
 * User can click on the recent city search for the city's weather info
 * User can delete specific recent city search by clicking on the delete button next to the city
+* User can choose number of days (3 or 5) in weather forecast

 ## Libraries and Frameworks used
 * Jquery